carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 **What if no one shows up?**

 If no one joins at the start of the session, send a reminder email to the participants who signed up and wait a few minutes.
-If no one has joined 10 minutes after the scheduled start time, please reach out to [community@carpentries.org](mailto:community@carpentries.org) for guidance.
+If no one has joined 10 minutes after the scheduled start time, please reach out to [community@carpentries.org](mailto:community@carpentries.org) and end the call.

 **What if someone talks too much?**